PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-03-14-obsidian-css.md

 ```

 ### Nord code colour
-This is a method to change the colour on inline code. `This kind of code`
+This is a method to change the colour on inline code and code blocks.
 ```css
 /* This makes code blocks a better color, red is default */ .cm-s-obsidian span.cm-inline-code {